micdmy/micsync/README.md

 2. Change version number in file [micsync/version.py](https://github.com/micdmy/micsync/tree/master/micsync/version.py).
 3. Clean previous build artifacts with `./clean.sh`.
 4. Run `./build.sh`.
 You will be warned that git tag is not updated.
 Ignore it, press `y` and enter.
 See if there are any errors in output.
+5. Run `./deploy-pip.sh`. `output/dist/micsync-0.0.4.dev0-py3-none-any.whl` and `output/dist/micsync-0.0.4.dev0.tar.gz` will be sent to `https://pypi.org/project/micsync/`.
+You will be asked for credentials.
 5. Run `./deploy-aur.sh`.
 PKGBUILD file will be added to `archive-pkgbuild/<new version>/`.
 6. Stage `archive-pkgbuild/` and `micsync/version.py`.
 7. Commit, add tag `<new version>` and push with tags.